goern/grasshopper/README.md

 To build a Grasshopper base image just run `make image`, this will compile the Grasshopper binary and generate a Docker container image containing it.

+### Test

+There is a Makefile target called `test`, which will run all the GO tests.
+We aim to keep the test coverage over 75%.

 ## Providers